Symptoms

 - Over-the-counter antacids may help

-Often most noticeable in the first few weeks of treatment, especially if caloric intake drops significantly.
+What it is: Feeling unusually tired, low energy, or lacking motivation.
+Often most noticeable in the first few weeks, especially if caloric intake drops significantly.

 - Don't skip meals – eat regularly even if portions are smaller